-Technical Services Law Librarian (ISSN 0195-4857) is an official publication of the Technical Services Special Interest Section and the Online Bibliographic Services Special Interest Section of the American Association of Law Libraries.
-It carries reports or summaries of AALL annual meeting events and other programs of OBS-SIS and TS-SIS, acts as the vehicle of communication for SIS committee activities, awards, and announcements, as well as current awareness and short implementation reports.
+Technical Services Law Librarian (ISSN 0195-4857) is an official publication of the Technical Services Special Interest Section and the Library Systems and Resource Discovery Special Interest Section of the American Association of Law Libraries.
+It carries reports or summaries of AALL annual meeting events and other programs of LSRD-SIS and TS-SIS, acts as the vehicle of communication for SIS committee activities, awards, and announcements, as well as current awareness and short implementation reports.
 It also publishes regular columns and special articles on a variety of topics related to technical services law librarianship.

 III.
 EDITORIAL BOARD